arman-rai/infosec/THM/sqlinjectionlm.md

 The **INSERT** statement tells the database we wish to insert a new row of data into the table. **"into users"** tells the database which table we wish to insert the data into, **"(username,password)"** provides the columns we are providing data for and then **"values ('bob','password');"** provides the data for the previously specified columns.

 ###  UPDATE
 The **UPDATE** statement tells the database we wish to update one or more rows of data within a table.
 You specify the table you wish to update using "**update %tablename% SET**" and then select the field or fields you wish to update as a comma-separated list such as "**username='root',password='pass123'**" then finally, similar to the SELECT statement, you can specify exactly which rows to update using the where clause such as "**where username='admin;**".

+### DELETE
+The **DELETE** statement tells the database we wish to delete one or more rows of data.
+Apart from missing the columns you wish to return, the format of this query is very similar to the SELECT.
+You can specify precisely which data to delete using the **where** clause and the number of rows to be deleted using the **LIMIT** clause.